 This section is concerned with assisted bathing products, designed particularly to meet the needs of the most dependent patients.

-Click the links below to go straight to more information on:
+Click the links below to go straight to more information on different approaches to assisted bathing:

 There is now a wide range of bath tubs available which have been designed for assisted bathing in a care setting, with features that make them safer and more comfortable for both carer and patient.